 - TFSA savings, current interest 2.35%

-- 5-year, fixed mortgage, 2.69%
+- 5-year, a fixed mortgage, 2.69%

 - Personal loans as low as 5.15%

-Meridian Credit Union vs. the Big Banks
+Is Meridian Credit Union Safe?

 If you live in Ontario and are wondering how Meridian Credit Union stacks up against the big six banks, the short answer is that it has a lot to offer.
-In particular, I was impressed by the various no-fee chequing account options that are available through both Meridian and motusbank.
-They compare favourably to traditional banks.
+In particular, I was impressed by the various no-fee chequing account options available through Meridian and Motusbank.
+In many areas, they compare favourably to traditional banks.

-Meridian comes up a bit short for its lack of options for long term, market investors.
-If you’re looking for a low-cost way to trade stocks, or purchase ETFs, you’re better off opening a trading account with a bank, or better yet, through an independent discount broker like Questrade.
+Meridian comes up short of its lack of options for long-term market investors.
+If you’re looking for a low-cost way to trade stocks or purchase ETFs, you’re better off opening a trading account with a bank or, better yet, through an independent discount broker like Questrade.